 Some job scams are more elaborate than others, but among the most common are:

-Work-from-home job scams: Interest in remote work has spiked during the pandemic.
-Unfortunately, criminals are capitalizing on this trend.
-The promised remote positions vary — from virtual assistants to sales roles — and are often awarded to applicants after a speedy interview process via video call or text.
+Work-from-home job scams: Interest in remote work continues to increase and criminals are capitalizing on the trend.
+The promised remote positions vary—from virtual assistants to sales roles—and are often awarded to applicants after a speedy interview process via video call or text.
 Once hired, the remote “workers” are asked to share standard payroll information, including their Social Security number and banking information.

 Headhunter scams: Fraudsters may also reach out to job seekers directly and pose as staffing agents claiming that they’re ready to help them find work.
 Instead, they steal victims’ money or personal information.
 If someone claiming to be a headhunter asks you for payment upfront, beware.
 Legitimate staffing agents receive payment from the employer, not the person searching for a job.

 Government, postal, and mystery shopper scams: These bogus job listings often require you to invest in fake courses to obtain a specific certification for the role.
-They also might prompt you to provide PII to undergo a phony background check.
+They also might prompt you to provide personal information to undergo a phony background check.

 How to spot the red flags of a job scam